frangio/ERCs/ERCS/eip-xxxx.md

 The first Ethereum token standard, ERC-20, introduced `approve` and `transferFrom` as the main way for protocols to work with users' tokens, with subsequent token standards largely following the same or an equivalent pattern.
 In a sense, it has been successful, but it has also been widely criticized.
 Many alternatives have been proposed since then, although none have gained wide adoption.
 This ERC agrees with the criticism, arguing that the pattern has usability and security problems that go hand in hand.

-First note that interaction with a protocol under this pattern requires a token holder to send two separate transactions: 1) a transaction invoking the token's `approve` function to allow a protocol contract to spend some of their balance, and 2) a transaction to invoke the desired protocol operation, which will pull the approved tokens using `transferFrom`.
+First note that interaction with a protocol under this pattern requires a token holder to send two separate transactions: 1) a transaction invoking the token's `approve` function to allow a protocol contract to spend some of their balance, and 2) a transaction to invoke the desired protocol operation, which may pull the approved tokens using `transferFrom`.
 Each additional transaction adds multiple costs to the usage of a protocol, such as gas fees, friction, and cognitive overhead.

-To minimize these costs, it has become common to implement the "infinite approval" pattern, where the token holder is encouraged to approve an effectively or actually infinite amount of tokens to the protocol, so that `approve` transactions are not required beyond the first interaction with it.
-This has significant security consequences.
-The protocol contract is granted potentially unrestricted access to the user's assets for an indefinite amount of time, far beyond what is needed for an interaction with the protocol, overly exposing users to smart contract risk (i.e., bugs that may later be discovered and exploited).
+In an attempt to minimize these costs, it has become common to implement the "infinite approval" pattern, where the token holder is encouraged to approve an effectively or actually infinite amount of tokens to the protocol, so that `approve` transactions are not required beyond a first interaction.
+While `approve`-related friction is reduced, this is comes with a significant security cost.
+The protocol contract is granted potentially unrestricted access to the user's assets for an indefinite amount of time, far beyond what is needed for an interaction with the protocol, and as a result users are overly exposed to smart contract risk, i.e., bugs that may later be discovered and exploited.

 ERC-6909 has adopted both of these patterns in its core interface, but as a new token standard and potential new token ecosystem it presents an opportunity to improve on the satus quo.
 The goal of this ERC is to develop an alternative pattern that addresses the friction points without resorting to infinite approval.